 Step #2 - Keep Your Tone Positive & Calm

-A big factor in providing constructive feedback is the tone of your voice, so it needs to be nice and positive.
-It also needs to be clear, and to the point, so the team member understands why the issues needed to be talked about.
+A big factor in providing constructive feedback is the tone of your voice, so it needs to be pleasant and positive.
+It also needs to be clear and to the point so the team member understands why the issues need to be talked about.
 Only then can you address it constructively.

 By focusing on having a growth mindset and seeing feedback as being totally normal and part of the personal development process, the right mood will be achieved.